Omer-O/Spotify-Search-API/README.md

 # Spotify-Search-API
-Search artists and listen to their albums - created with Handlebars and Express
+Using spotify's API documantation, Handlebars and Express User can -> search -> pick album -> listen and download